keyglee/frontend-interview-template/README.md

 ## Project Details

-Create a basic todo list frontend app that hits the local backend api we provided.
+Your task is to create a TODO list app using the provided backend, but feel free to create your own theme!
+Your frontend could say something like "Shopping List" and the frontend elements could reflect that theme!
+Have fun and be creative! :)

+Below are some rough instructions and pointers for this project:

 - Clone this repository.
 - Spin up the local API by running `docker compose up` (add `-d` to run in the background) within the backend folder
 - Make sure to run `npm i` within the `todo-demo` folder (if you plan to build off of this).
-Then run `npm run dev` to run the next.js app locally (if you use our template).
+Then run `npm run dev` to run the next.js app locally.
 - Make a frontend capable of reading the TODOs as well as creating new TODOs via the API
 - Optionally add functionality to UPDATE and DELETE todo records.
-- Try to timebox to no more than 2 hours, please don't spend your whole weekend on this
+- Try to timebox to no more than 2 hours, please don't spend too much time on this.
 - During technical interview showcase your code running and give a walk through of your work so we can chat about it!
+- Instructions on how to submit your code and when to submit it should be provided via email.
 - Have fun :D

 # Testing locally